Rudy Lai

 5 updates

-Disney formed the Office of Technology Enablement led by Jamie Voris to strategically coordinate AI and mixed reality deployments; began applying AI to create realistic 3D immersive worlds.
+Disney formed the Office of Technology Enablement, led by Jamie Voris, to coordinate AI and mixed reality efforts; announced use of AI to create immersive 3D worlds and realistic graphics; multiple media reports highlighted the company's strategic shift to embed AI responsibly.

 2024 Q3: no updates